-BIO 400 Ecology
+BIO 400 Ecology 4 Hours

 A study of the interrelationships between organisms and their environment.
 Emphasis will be on general principles, populations, interactions and representative ecosystems.
-Prerequisite: BIO 101, 102.
 Lecture 3 hours; laboratory 3 hours.
 Field trips/field studies are part of the course.
+Prerequisites: BIO 200 or permission of the instructor.